khai93/rewiremock/README.md

 # inScope
  Sometimes you will have independent tests in a single file, and you might need separate mocks for each one.
- `inScope` execute callback inside a sandbox, and all mocks or plugins or anything else you have added will not leaks away.
+ `inScope` executes a callback inside a sandbox, and all mocks or plugins or anything else you have added will not leak away.
  ```javascript
   rewiremock.inScope( () => {
     rewiremock('something').with(something);